Internet of Medical Things Security Playbook

 Vulnerability management helps hospitals identify, assess, prioritize, and mitigate security vulnerabilities in their devices, systems, and networks.

-Take a look at the limitations of traditional IT vulnerability management programs.
+Understand the limitations of traditional IT vulnerability management programs when it comes to healthcare.
 Discover why methods such as agent-based technology, vulnerability scores, and network scanners can’t be applied to healthcare cybersecurity.
 Learn how to take a contextual risk-based approach to healthcare vulnerability management.

 Indicators of compromise refer to any information that can be used to detect the presence of a security breach or cyberattack in a healthcare organization.